Neutron

 Testing of critical flight mechanisms including separation systems, fairing actuation, control surfaces and actuators.

-Stage 1 Build
+Stage 1 Qualification

-Launch Complex 3 Complete
+Launch Complex 3 Construction Complete

 Stage 2 Static Fire